 While not typically used to create research content, there is a great deal of potential for qualitative research to be leveraged in other areas of your marketing.
 It can help shape buyer personas or get customer feedback on new products and services.

-The next section of this eBook is on how to conduct quantitative research.
+The next section of this guide is on how to conduct quantitative research.

 Eight steps to doing research